eoinparkinson/portfolio-site/index.md

 ---
 # Who am I?

-I'm a first year Computer Science student from Donegal studying at Dublin City University, Ireland.
+I'm a second year Computer Science student from Donegal studying at Dublin City University, Ireland.

 # What's this site for?